The Black Soldier Fly genome assembly

 However, we must understand the species on a genetic level to unlock its full environment-saving potential.

-Mapping the black soldier fly genome
+Mapping the BSF genome